AI Metacognition: What Teachers Need to KnowAI Metacognition: What Teachers Need to Know: practical strategies for teachers

 What Is AI Metacognition?

-AI metacognition uses tools to help learners monitor and adjust their thinking; Flavell (1979) defined this as metacognition.
-The Education Endowment Foundation (2021) found metacognitive strategies boost progress by seven months.
+Metacognition uses tools and routines to help learners monitor and adjust their thinking; Flavell (1979) defined this as metacognition.
+The Education Endowment Foundation Teaching and Learning Toolkit reports that metacognition and self-regulation approaches have an average impact of eight months additional progress.
 Teachers use large language models as cognitive mirrors, not just answer engines.
 The output reflects the prompt's quality, so learners see gaps in understanding.
 Vague questions get generic answers, so learners must analyse and refine communication.

 AI helps make thinking visible, not harms learning (Holmes et al., 2023).
 Focus on using AI to encourage deeper thought, instead of only preventing cheating.
 Learners need subject knowledge to create useful prompts (Wiggins, 1998).
 Prompting AI structures a learner's knowledge (Wiliam, 2018).